Know Your Rights with Debt Collectors

 Debt collection guidelines are found in the Fair Debt Collections Practices Act (FDCPA), which was passed in 1977.

-Debt collectors, also known as third-party agencies, are prohibited from:
+Debt collectors are prohibited from:

 - Using abusive language or threatening arrest.